-Cassell's Illustrated History of England.
+The Art Journal.
+No. 68.
+London and New York: Virtue and Co.
+Paris: Stassin and Xavier.
+Leipzig: Brookhaus.-Rubens' portrait of his wife (from the picture in the Royal collection), Turner's "Rain, Steam, and Speed" (from the picture in the National Gallery), and Ibbertson's "Going to Labour," are engravings conspicuous in the present part of this ably conducted work, which is copiously illustrated Cassell's Illustrated History of England.
 Part 7.
-New series.
-London: Cassell and Co.-The opening illustration is "The Siege of Gibraltar by the Allied Forces of France and Spain."
+New series-London: Cassell and Co.-The opening illustration is "The Siege of Gibraltar by the Allied Forces of France and Spain."
 "John Adams, First American Ambassador to the English Court, presented to George III.," is a memorable incident in history, which forms the subject of another graphic illustration.
 There is also a likeness of the famous Lord Erskine, who, as an advocate, did so much for English liberty and the rights of juries to return general verdicts; and another of Warren Hastings.
-In one page England's prowess is typified in "The Great Mogul delivering to Lord Clive the right of Dominion over Bengal, Orissa, and Bahar;" in another her reverses are represented in "The Troops of Tippoo Saib pillaging Madras,"-an European mother flying with her shild from foregious sworthy reverses are represented in here with her child from ferocious swarthy pursuers, sword in hand, bring-ing forcibly to mind the recent Indian massacres.
+In one page England's provess is typified in "The Great Mogul delivering to Lord Clive the right of Dominion over Bengal, Orissa, and Bahar;" in another her reverses are represented in "The Troops of Tippoo Saib pillaging Madras,"-an European mother flying with her child from ferocious swarthy pursuers, sword in hand, bringing forcibly to mind the recent Indian massacres.
 The period chronicled is one of the most important in the long reign of George III.
 The Ladies' Treasury.
 Vol. 6.
 No. 42.
-London : Cassell and Co.--This serial contains 22 articles of the usual varied and excellent quality, near half of which are very elegantly illustrated; not forgetting "The Fashions."
-"Hints to Pianoforte Players," and "Italian Lessons," deservemention as important items of elementary instruction.
+London: Cassell and Co. - This serial contains 22 articles of the usual varied and excellent quality, near half of which are very elegantly illustrated; not forgetting "The Fashions."
+"Hints to Pianoforte Players," and "Italian Lessons," deserve mention as important items of elementary instruction.
 "Costume in all Ages" (illustrated), is a subject suggestive of curious reflections on the mutability of human taste, or caprice, or what you will.
 "Fancy Work for Ladies" (illustrated), will attract the attention of those for whom it is intended.
 It should be in every boudoir, as it contains reading for all times and all tastes.

 Cassell's Popular Natural History.
-Part 17.-London: Cassell and Co.-This part opens with a most exciting incident, where a man, within a few feet of the open jaws of a tiger, and an alligator rushing upon him on opposite sides, was saved, by his would be devourcers destroying each other.
+Part 17.-London: Cassell and Co.-This part opens with a most exciting incident, where a man, within a few feet of the open jaws of a tiger, and an alligator rushing upon him on opposite sides, was saved, by his would be devourers destroying each other.
 The cuts are dramatic, so to speak, such as a "tiger hunt," &c.
-There is a graphic representation of a jaguar crushed to death in the folds of a boa constrictor, and others illus-trative of the habits of carnivorous animals. which form the subject of the part before us.
-It is a very cheen and interesting work. the part before us.
+There is a graphic representation of a jaguar crushed to death in the folds of a boa constrictor, and others illustrative of the habits of carnivorous animals, which form the subject of the part before us.
 It is a very cheap and interesting work.

 The English Cyclopædia of the Arts and Sciences.
 Part 19.
-London:

-Bradbury and Evans.-This elaborate and comprehensive work, one of the best, if not the best of the kind that has hitherto been presented to the public, proceeds with unabating excellence of compilation.
+London: Bradbury and Evans.-This elaborate and comprehensive work, one of the best, if not the best of the kind that has hitherto been presented to the public, proceeds with unabating excellence of compilation.
 The present part begins with "Masquerade," and the article on "The Law of Mortality" (to be finished in the next part), concludes it.
 The 253 quarto pages of good readable, and not too large type, with space in margin, &c., well economized, contain a vast, well-digested mass of important information.